-Recovery of files encrypted by Tzw Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Tzw Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting Tzw Ransomware Files

 RansomHunter is a US company that belongs to Digital Recovery Group, specializing of decrypting ransomware files concerning RAID servers, NAS, DAS or SAN Storages, Databases, Virtual Machines yet other storage devices.